Netherlands in the Eurovision Song Contest 2013: Internal selection

-Following Joan Franka's failure to qualify to the final in 2012 with the song "You and Me", the Dutch broadcaster internally selected both the artist and song for the Eurovision Song Contest 2013.
+Following Joan Franka's failure to qualify to the final in 2012 with the song "You and Me", TROS internally selected both the artist and song for the Eurovision Song Contest 2013.
 On 15 September 2012, Dutch media reported that TROS had selected singer Anouk to represent the Netherlands at the 2013 contest, after previously stating that she would only be interested if she was internally selected instead of having to participate in a national final.
 Anouk was confirmed as the Dutch entrant on 17 October 2012 through a video message posted on her Facebook account.
 In regards to her selection as the Dutch entrant, Anouk stated: "This week I had a meeting with TROS and things went very well.
 I slept over it for a night, but this morning I woke up and thought: 'I'm going to do it', I think it will be loads of fun!"

 On 11 March 2013, Anouk's Eurovision entry, "Birds", was presented to the public during a press conference that took place in Hilversum.
 The song was premiered at the same time during the Radio Sterren programme LuiLekkerLucas, hosted by Lucas van Leeuwen.
 "Birds" was written by Tore Johansson, Martin Gjerstad and Anouk herself, and was featured as part of her upcoming album Sad Singalong Songs.